jimcadden/jmcadden.github.io/cs451/readings.md

 ### II.
 Approach
 + Provide a concise **thesis statement** that captures the authors' approch and solutions
-+ Identify one-or-more of the author's experimental hypotheses that support this thesis, and describe how/if it wad validated through the results described in the paper (when applicable).
++ Identify one or two of the author's experimental hypotheses that support this thesis, and describe how/if they were validated by the results described in the paper (when applicable).

 ### III.
 Relation
 + Observe how this paper relates to one (or multiple) of the papers we've already covered this semester.
-Just one or two observation will do, not need to list them all.
+Just one or two observations will do, not need to list them all.

 ### IV.
 Impression
 + What are your major take-away(s) from reading this paper?